nvarchar(n) vs nvarchar(max) performance in MS-SQL Server

 • Row overflow (ROW_OVERFLOW_DATA): Variable length data stored in varchar, nvarchar, varbinary, or sql_variant columns that exceed the 8,060 byte row size limit.

-You can see that: If we use nvarchar(max) your data will be stored in LOB_DATA instead of IN_ROW_DATA or ROW_OVERFLOW_DATA.
+You can see that: If we use nvarchar(max) your data will be stored in LOB_DATA instead of IN_ROW_DATA or ROW_OVERFLOW_DATA, this is the main reason that cause the performance difference.

-What is the reason why: nvarchar(max) will be slower than nvarchar(n)
+That is the reason why nvarchar(max) will be slower than nvarchar(n) as it would take more steps to lookup our data.

 Conclusion